 1. Across states, more guns = more female violent deaths

-We analyzed the relationship between firearm availability and unintentional gun death, homicide and suicide for women across the 50 states over a ten year period.
-Women in states with many guns have elevated rates of unintentional gun deaths, suicides and homicide, particularly firearm suicides and firearm homicides.
+We analyzed the relationship between firearm availability and unintentional gun death, homicide and suicide for women across the 50 states over a ten-year period.
+Women in states with many guns have elevated rates of unintentional gun deaths, suicides and homicides, particularly firearm suicides and firearm homicides.

 Miller, Matthew; Azrael, Deborah; Hemenway, David.
 Firearm availability and unintentional firearm deaths, suicide, and homicide among women.
 Journal of Urban Health.
 2002; 79:26-38.

-We analyzed the relationship between gun availability and homicides of women with data from 25 high income countries.
+We analyzed the relationship between gun availability and homicides of women with data from 25 high-income countries.
 Across developed nations, where gun are more available, there are more homicides of women.
-The United States has the most firearms and U.S. women have far more likely to be homicide victims than women in other developed countries.
+The United States has the most firearms and U.S. women are far more likely to be homicide victims than women in other developed countries.